ShinyTrinkets/twofold.ts/docs/dev-tags.md

 ## Tags development

-TwoFold (2✂︎f) tags are just TypeScript/ JavaScript functions.
+TwoFold (2✂︎f) tags are super flexible and powerful.
+They are just TypeScript/ JavaScript functions.
 Async functions are supported.

+It's very important to understand that the "builtin" tags are not special, they don't have access to some functionality that you cannot use.
+The "builtin" tags are "builtin" only because they are baked inside the `tfold` executable.<br/> What I'm trying to say is that you can copy any of the builtin tags, hack around and import your code and use that as an alternative, if you want custom logic, or the builtin tags are missing something.

 The simple core tag called `increment` looks like this: